kyr0/trimp3/README.md

 ```

-The output.mp3 file will contain audio from [00h 00m 22s - 00h 03m 00s] of the input.mp3.
+The output.mp3 file will contain audio from [22s - 3m 0s] of the input.mp3.
 This is useful to cut away audio content which shouldn't be part of an audio file.

+## High speed, no loss in quality

+This program triggers the ffmpeg tools to *NOT* decode and encode the mp3 files
+while copying the audio data from input.mp3 to output.mp3.

 ## Prerequisites